 If you wish to use batching in your capsule, you may call the send_to_batch method in process_frame instead of doing analysis in that method directly.
-The send_to_batch method collects one or more input objects into a list and routinely calls your backend's batch_predict method with this list.
+The send_to_batch method sends the input to a BatchExecutor which collects inference requests for this capsule from different streams.
+Then, the BatchExecutor routinely calls your backend's batch_predict method with a list of the collected inputs.
 As a result, users of send_to_batch must override the batch_predict method in addition to the other required methods.

 The send_to_batch method is asynchronous.
-Instead of immediately returning analysis results, it returns a queue.Queue where the result will be provided.
-Simple batching capsules may call send_to_batch, then immediately call get to block for the result.
+Instead of immediately returning analysis results, it returns a concurrent.futures.Future where the result will be provided.
+Simple batching capsules may call send_to_batch, then immediately call result to block for the result.

-result = self.send_to_batch(frame).get()
+result = self.send_to_batch(frame).result()